Department of Finance

 Prerequisite: Completion of Math core component course.

 This course is an introduction to personal finance, including goal setting, cash management, credit, insurance, taxes, housing, investment alternatives, and retirement plans.
 This course may not be applied toward a major or a minor in finance.
 Further, it cannot be used as a substitute for FIN 3013 or as a Finance Elective.
-However, other business majors can use this course to only satisfy their free elective requirements.
-Differential Tuition: $126.
+However, other business majors can use this course to satisfy their business or free elective requirements.
+This course has Differential Tuition.

 FIN 3433.
 Principles of Real Estate.
 (3-0) 3 Credit Hours.